The spring of 2020 has been challenging for the automotive industry and we are still nowhere near being back to business as usual.

 To keep the business flying, have a clear plan for the next 6 months.
 Create a tactical plan for the next 6 months.
 Involve your team and the heads of departments to get their buy-in.

-Although the dealership or your showroom may have been closed during lockdown, it most likely hasn’t stopped enquiries from coming in.
+Although the dealership or your showroom may have been closed during the lockdown, it most likely hasn’t stopped inquiries from coming in.
 Prepare a plan to tackle sales in the most efficient way will be critical to your future.
 Close sales as fast as possible.
-This will generate service business for the future.
+This will generate a service business for the future and bring the customers back when they need a new car.

 A recent What Car survey stated that online car researchers expected their enquiries to be answered within 24 hours.
 Even despite the lockdown.
 This is a clear sign that both consumer demand and expectations are still high.